klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **JSON**

 Of course, JSON format is not free from this kind of vulnerability.
-The main problem with JSON, however, is that quite a lot of libraries exist for JAVA which supports automatic serialization/deserialization.
-The one I will take as example is JsonIO (json-io).
+The main problem with JSON, however, is that different libraries exist in JAVA which supports automatic serialization/deserialization, and all of them are subsceptible to this kind of attack.
+The one taken as example is JsonIO (json-io).

-The code for the deserializer is following:
+The following code is an example vulnerable deserializer:

 ```java
 public class DesertJSON {